Using a toothbrush

 - Eat a balanced diet that includes

-whole grains, vegetables, and fruits, and is low in saturated fat and sodium.
+whole grains, vegetables, and fruits, and that is low in saturated fat and sodium.

 Good nutrition is vital to maintaining healthy gums and avoiding tooth decay.

-Many older adults have a fixed income and feel that they cannot
+Many older adults have a fixed income and feel that they can't

 afford dental care.
 But most towns and cities have programs in which dentists

 help older adults by reducing fees.
 Contact your area's public health offices